bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 how to get real-time updates using the `Subscription` type.
 The example discussed receiving updates from a single topic.

-Quick also allows to create a so-called multi-subscription.
+Quick also allows you to create a so-called multi-subscription.
 A multi-subscription enables you to retrieve complex objects where elements come from more than one Kafka topic.